2022–23 All-Ireland Junior Club Hurling Championship

 The 2022–23 All-Ireland Junior Club Hurling Championship was the 19th staging of the All-Ireland Junior Club Hurling Championship, the Gaelic Athletic Association's junior inter-county club hurling tournament.
 The championship ran from 29 October 2022 to 14 January 2023.

 The All-Ireland final was played on 14 January 2023 at Croke Park in Dublin, between Ballygiblin from Cork and Easkey from Sligo, in what was their first ever meeting in the final.
 Ballygiblin won the match by 1-16 to 0-11 to claim their first ever championship title.

-Easkey's Andy Kilcullen was the championship's top scorer with 4-32.
+Easkey's Andrew Kilcullen was the championship's top scorer with 4-32.